subconsciousnetwork/ObservableStore/README.md

 ObservableStore helps you craft more reliable apps by centralizing all of your application state into one place, and giving you a deterministic system for managing state changes and side-effects.
 All state updates happen through actions passed to an update function.
 This guarantees your application will produce exactly the same state, given the same actions in the same order.
 If you’ve ever used [Elm](https://guide.elm-lang.org/architecture/) or [Redux](https://redux.js.org/), you get the gist.

-Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), and can be used anywhere in SwiftUI that ObservableObject would be used.
+Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), it can be used anywhere in SwiftUI that ObservableObject would be used.

 You can centralize all application state in a single Store, use the Store as an [`EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject), or create multiple `@StateObject` stores.
-You can also pass scoped parts of a store down to sub-views as `@Bindings` or as ordinary bare properties of `store.state`.
+You can also pass scoped parts of a store down to sub-views as `@Bindings`, as scoped `ViewStores`, or as ordinary bare properties of `store.state`.

 ## Example